oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize and action.

+The Client Initiated Backchannel Authentication [@CIBA] follows this pattern.

 ## Hybrid
 The figure below shows an example of the client requesting the authorization server